 As stated earlier, the WEI not only offers job training, but creates new businesses and new industries.
-Every student that successfully completes the oyster aquaculture program leaves having started their own new business - a business that as it grows will hire other employees.
 WEI seeks to ensure that each student becomes a successful small business owner/entrepreneur.
 This same philosophy in being applied to the Unmanned Vehicle Systems Marine Technologies Certification Training Center.